 Hrs Frontal teaching 2 Basic statistical concepts: populations, variables.
 Frames and samples.
 Levels of measurement.
 4 Univariate analysis.
-4 Bivariate analysis.
+3 Bivariate analysis.
 2 Public opinion: definitions.
 2 Polls.
 General characteristics of polls.
 3 Research designs.
 Sample surveys.
 Sampling errors and non-sampling errors: definitions.
-3 The interviewer.
-Generation and control of non-sampling errors 3 The interviewee.
+2 The interviewer.
+Generation and control of non-sampling errors 2 The interviewee.
 Generation and control of non-sampling errors.
 3 The questionnaire.
 Generation and control of non-sampling errors.
 2 Notes on several scales for measuring attitudes and opinions.
 Inclusion in the questionnaire.
 2 Data collection: the administration of questionnaires.
 3 General principles of probability.
 Theoretical distributions.
 3 Simple and complex, probabilistic and non-probabilistic sampling designs.
 3 The classical theory of statistical inference.
 3 Parameters and statistics.
 Sampling distributions: mean, variance, and proportions.
 The measurement of the sampling error.
 3 Properties of estimators.
 Confidence intervals.
 The sample size.
 2 Hypothesis testing.
-3 Hypothesis testing on the arithmetic mean, on the proportion, on the relations between two variables.
+2 Hypothesis testing on the arithmetic mean, on the proportion, on the relations between two variables.
 Hrs Practice 4 Tutorial on the construction of questionnaires.
-Hrs Workshops 6 Data management and analysis for the presentation of survey results.
-Use of the PSPP software.
+4 Project work: carrying out on field surveys Hrs Workshops 6 Data management and analysis for the presentation of survey results.
+Use of softwares.